 When it comes to your wedding invitations, you want the words to be true to you and your spouse.
 Take the time to review several samples before rushing to pick one that later on will bring regret.
+You also want to keep wedding invitation cost in mind too.
 Once you have the wedding invitations selected, you can move onto the next step: what to add to the card itself.

 Printed Inside the Wedding Invitation

 The wedding invitation will include both couples’ full names.
 It will also contain the date and the time of the wedding and the name and address of the ceremony and the reception hall.
 Couples generally include the theme of the wedding by having the cards printed with glamorous, beachy or rustic backgrounds.
 Some people have also included the proposed dress code and name and website of the registry.